GowthamanG/p2p-mDNS/README.md

 # p2p-mDNS

-This is a peer-to-peer app to show the existence of other peers vie mDNS.
+This is a peer-to-peer app to show the presence of other peers vie mDNS.
 This app is developed with Electron and Python.

 To start this app, follow these instructions: